solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

     struct reduce* reduce
 );
 ```
-The module_data structure is configued by the client, it contains the `struct solana_module` structure at the top, which defines how to calculate how much buffer to provide for each step.
+The module_data structure is configued by the client, it contains the `struct module_hdr` structure at the top, which defines how to calculate how much buffer to provide for each step.

 A client will create a transaction to create a new loader instance: